 In this lesson, you learned that there are several factors that determine purpose and audience in a particular text: content, mode, word choice, level of formality, and tone.
 You also learned how to identify the purpose and audience in a piece of writing.
-By studying the determining factors of content, mode, word choice, level of formality, and tone, you can tell what the piece is trying to say and who it's trying to say it to even if the author doesn't explicitly tell you.
-This practice also helps you pull together several writing principles to become a more effective communicator.
+By studying the determining factors of content, mode, word choice, level of formality, and tone, you can tell what the piece is trying to say and who it's trying to say it to, even if the author doesn't explicitly tell you.